-Harajuku is a popular shopping neighborhood in Tokyo that is known as being the hub for Japanese pop culture.
-We highly recommend checking out this unique neighborhood in central Tokyo that offers plenty of things to do and see.
-Map included!
+Harajuku is a popular shopping neighborhood in Tokyo and also known as the hub for Japanese pop culture.
+We highly recommend checking out this unique neighborhood in central Tokyo.
+These are our top 20 things to do in Harajuku, with a map included!

 Shibuya is a shopping and entertainment district in central Tokyo, Japan and exactly what your Lost in Translation dreams are made of.
 There are plenty of things to do in Shibuya, especially if you enjoy shopping or people watching.
 Map included!